 All absences, excused or unexcused, are counted as classes missed.
 Work missed for an excused absence may be made up but the absence is still considered in the total count.
-Students are expected to report for class on time.
-Habitual tardiness may, at the discretion of the instructor, be considered in computing class attendance.
+Students are expected to report to class on time.
+Habitual tardiness may be considered in computing class attendance at the instructor's discretion.